 8 The business plan cycle is the period for which the business plan is applicable.
 The first business plan cycle (BP1) covers the incentive scheme starting on 1 April 2021 and ending on 31 March 2023.
+The second business plan cycle (BP2) covers the incentive scheme starting on 1 April 2023 and ending on 31 March 2025.

 9 The ESO's incentive scheme runs on a two-year cycle aligned with the business plan cycles for RIIO-2.
-Therefore, the first End of Scheme Report will be published by 7 May 2023, the RIGs submission by 31 July 2023 will act as the final true up of the value for money assessment and this will be taken into account ahead of the Authority's final decision on the first incentive reward or penalty by 31 August 2023.
+Therefore, the first End of Scheme Report will be published by 7was published on 19 May 2023.
+The RIGs submission which will be published by 31 July 2023 will act as the final true up of the value for money assessment and this will be taken into account ahead of the Authority's final decision on the first incentive reward or penalty by 31 August 2023.

-1.21.1.20.
+- 1.20.
+Instructions for the electronic submission of the workbooks will be circulated to the ESO's regulation manager in advance of each submission deadline.
+However, if there is any doubt about the method of submission, the ESO must contact Ofgem. - 1.21.
 The submission must be accompanied by a letter signed by a director on behalf of the ESO confirming that the data is accurate and has been provided in accordance with the RIGs.